Vunnupyx/clight/user-docs/docs/GettingStarted.md

 ## Login

 If you login for the first time, you have to use a standard password and username.
-The default user is in the following format:
+The default user is "User"
-`DM` + `<MAC-Address without separators>`

-The MAC-Address can be found on the label on the right side of the IoT2050 (on the gray heat sink).
+The default password is the MAC-Address, that can be found on the label on the right side of the IoT2050 (on the gray heat sink).

 ![IOT2050 Label](/content/IoT2050Label.png)

-In this example the default user would be `DM8CF31929BA4A`.
-The default password is `iotconnectorlight`.
+In this example the default password would be `8CF31929BA4A`.

 After you sign in for the first time, you need to change the default password.
 The device will only be usable, after you changed your password.